 Two months later, Wilson, widowed a year and a half earlier, marries Edith, becoming the 3rd President to marry while in office, following then-widower John Tyler in 1844 and then-bachelor Grover Cleveland in 1886.
 (There has not been a 4th.)

-Due to the Washington Senators bringing the World Series to the nation’s capital, Calvin Coolidge — who hates baseball, but his wife Grace loves it — will attend the World Series in 1924 and ’25.
+In 1924 and '25, due to the Washington Senators bringing the World Series to the nation’s capital, Calvin Coolidge — who hates baseball, but his wife Grace loves it — will attend the World Series.
 Herbert Hoover will be cheered at Shibe Park in Philadelphia when throwing out the first ball of a 1929 Series game, but in 1930, after the Wall Street crash, with the Great Depression well underway and Prohibition still in effect, becomes the first President ever booed at a baseball game, with fans also chanting, “We want beer!”
 Franklin Roosevelt attended Game 2 of the 1936 World Series between the Yankees and Giants at the Polo Grounds.

 October 9, 1916: The longest game in World Series history is played.
 Both pitchers go the distance: Sherry Smith of the Dodgers and… Babe Ruth of the Red Sox.
 In the 2nd, Hy Myers hits an inside-the-park home run, the only round-tripper hit off Ruth the entire season.
-The Red Sox finally win the game in the bottom of the 14th, and Ruth’s streak of 29 2/3 consecutive scoreless innings pitched is underway.
+A pinch-hit single by Del Gainer means the Red Sox finally win the game in the bottom of the 14th, and Ruth’s streak of 29 2/3 consecutive scoreless innings pitched is underway.

 In 1986, an NLCS game went 16 innings.
 In 2005, 89 years later to the day (as you’ll see when you read on), an NLDS game went 18.
-And we just had another NLDS game go 18 innings.
-But going into the 2014 Fall Classic, 14 remains the World Series record.
+And, last year, we had another NLDS game go 18 innings.
+But going into the 2015 Fall Classic, 14 remains the World Series record.

 Sox pitcher Claude "Lefty" Williams gets one man out in the 1st before departing, having allowed 4 runs.
 The Reds go on to give Hod Eller plenty of offense.
 White Sox left fielder “Shoeless” Joe Jackson hits the only home run of the Series.
 Eddie Collins’ 3 hits give him a total of 42 in Series play‚ a record broken in 1930 by Frank Frisch‚ and bettered by Lou Gehrig in 1938.
 A stolen base by Collins is his 14th in Series competition‚ a record tied by Lou Brock in 1968.